PCarpenter626/SMU_Bootcamp_Project-1/California Analysis README.md

 - How have wildfire occurrenceds changed in California from 2013 - current?
 - What is the total acres burned per year?
 - How long do wildfires typicallay last, and has this changed over the years?
--  How do firefighting resurces impact containment time?
+-  How do firefighting resources impact containment time?

 #### From our reserach questions, We came up with different Hypothesis and a statistical summary that we teamed up to breakdown.
 - Yearly Summary Statistics such as acres and counties burned, The Personanel involved, the structures damaged/ destroyed and the average length of Wildfires per year.</p> Specifically Tiya calculated the following: